Scottish Trace Element & Micronutrient Reference Laboratory

 Precautions Light-sensitive; wrap in tin foil.
 Send by first class post within 72 hours of collection.
 If delivery to Glasgow is outwith 72 hours, separate sample and store plasma frozen until sending and then send by first class post.

-Minimum volume** 250 µL plasma or 500 µL whole blood
+Minimum volume** 250 µL plasma/serum or 500 µL whole blood

 Reference ranges